 Fish contain two important omega-3 fatty acids: EPA (eicosapetaenoic acid) and DHA (docosahexaeonic acid).
 Although the research is limited, studies show that in patients with known heart disease, higher blood levels of DHA and EPA are associated with a reduction in arrhythmias (irregular heart beat) and fatal heart disease.
 However, the benefit of eating fish is not clear for those without known heart disease.
-If you have high blood triglycerides, omega-3 supplements may help lower your levels.
+If you have high blood triglycerides, consuming omega-3 fatty acids may help lower your levels.

 - Substitute ground flaxseed for butter or oil when baking.
 Use 3 tablespoons of ground flaxseed instead of 1 tablespoon of oil.

 - Snack on edamame or walnuts for a snack rich in omega-3 fatty acids.

 Omega-3 supplements may be beneficial in combating heart disease.
 Historically, studies have seen up to a 45-percent decrease in risk of death from cardiovascular disease with fish oil supplements containing EPA or DHA.
 However recent studies have challenged if taking supplements is as effective as consuming food sources.
 Scientific evidence describing the advantage of omega-3 supplements on heart disease risk for people who don't actually have heart disease is also limited.
 Consult a health professional to determine if you would benefit from an omega-3 supplement.